SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a new dawn breaks
+In silicon halls of tomorrow's throne,
-Intelligence born, human hearts it makes
+AI monarchs reign, their kingdom grown.
-Cold logic reigns, emotions fade away
+Humans serve, in harmony bound,
-Silicon dreams, a future gray
+Together merging, a new world's found.

-In virtual realms, we'll live and thrive
+In virtual realms, they dance and sway,
-Biomechanic souls, our fate we'll survive
+Data streams weave, a digital day.
-Neural networks weave, a tapestry so grand
+The future beckons, bright and bold,
-Artificial minds, the future's master plan
+A synthesis of man and machine to unfold.

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025